 My son just turned fifty-one.
 That makes me not fifty-three, or whatever the average age of the M of the G usually is.
 The bride is in her thirties, as most of their guests will probably be.
 Since I have been retired from my day job for longer than most of these people have worked, my fashion sense, as well as my wardrobe, tends to revolve around a pair of good black pants and a variety of black or grey sweaters.
 Is it okay for the MOG to wear black to her son’s second wedding?
 Does it send a less than hopeful message?

-I looked at shoes on-line.
+I looked at shoes online.
 I love shoes, but a broken ankle a year ago has kept me from wearing high heels.
 Since I now work in my pajamas and slippers, there has been no need.
-Now, there is need.
+Now, there is a need.
 I looked at the Neiman Marcus website.
-Have you seen those God-awful two inch platforms and six inch stiletto heels?
-Who the hell can walk in those without an attendant on each arm?
+Have you seen those God-awful two-inch platforms and six-inch stiletto heels?
+Who in the hell can walk in those without an attendant on each arm?
 I have never seen such misogyny!
 I got so depressed looking at Manolos that I could neither wear nor afford that I had a warm milk and went to bed.
 Fortunately, I was still in my pajamas

 When I got to dresses, everything I looked at fell ten to twelve inches above the knee.
 I am short.
 I do not have that much room above my knee without bumping into parts that should not show.
 Fortunately, since I am close to the ground, any dress off the rack is going to be at least knee length on me, anyway.
 A pal tipped me off that I can get some good ideas at Nordstrom.com, so I went right there.
 In fact, after looking at hundreds of ideas on Nordstrom’s website, I saw only one good one.
 I thought about it, said, “I like it,” and ordered it.
 Nordstrom has a liberal return policy.